Derek Plante: Playing career

 Halfway through the 1999 season Plante was traded to the Dallas Stars.
 The Stars went all the way to the Stanley Cup finals and met Plante's old team, the Sabres.
 Plante had played in the first two series of the playoffs, scoring a critical goal in the second round, but was a healthy scratch for every game of the finals, which the Stars won 4 games to 2.
 Even though he didn't play in the finals, Plante got in on the time-honored tradition of taking personal stewardship of the Cup, which he spent in his home town of Cloquet, Minnesota.
 The Dallas Stars had Plante's name engraved on the Stanley Cup even though he did not play in the required number of games.

 The following year Plante found himself in the Chicago Blackhawks organization.
 For the first time in his career, Plante played on a minor league team, the Chicago Wolves.

 In 2000–01 Plante starred for the AHL Philadelphia Phantoms, and by the end of the year was called up to join the Philadelphia Flyers.
 The Flyers kept Derek on their playoff roster to face the Sabres.
 Plante scored a goal against his former teammate Dominik Hašek earlier in the season, but the Sabres prevailed, and Plante hasn't been back in the NHL since.

 Plante later went on to play in European leagues, most notably with the Munich Barons.
 From 2005 to 2007, he played in the Asian Hockey League as a member of the Nippon Paper Cranes, winning the championship in 2007.
 During 2007–2008, he played for the SC Langenthal.

 Coaching career

-University of Minnesota Duluth (2010–2015, 2020–Present)

 He was hired on June 9, 2010 as a Minnesota Duluth assistant men's hockey coach.
 In June 2015, he announced he was resigning from his assistant coaching position with UMD.
 On July 17, 2020 it was announced that he would return to Minnesota Duluth, as associate men’s hockey coach.

+On July 29, 2022, Plante was named as an assistant coach for the Chicago Blackhawks on the staff of Luke Richardson.
+He remains in his role, after Richardson was replaced by Anders Sörensen in November 2024.